arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/datasheet/datasheet.md

 ### Application Examples

 The UNO R4 Minima is the first UNO series 32-bit development board, being previously based on 8-bit AVR microcontrollers.
-There are thousands of guides, tutorials and books written about the UNO board, where UNO R4 Minima continues it legacy.
+There are thousands of guides, tutorials and books written about the UNO board, where UNO R4 Minima continues its legacy.

 The board features the standard 14 digital I/O ports, 6 analog channels, dedicated pins for I²C, SPI and UART connections.
 It has compared to its predecessors much larger memory: 8 times more flash memory (256KB) and 16 times more SRAM (32KB).